nataliepopescu/verifopt/meetings/proj_meeting_5_14_25.md

 - rust is different: the simple analysis is easier?
     - new class of optimizations: ones that require/use frontend knowledge

-- we are well-equipped (as a group) to identify "the wins that matter"?
+- well-equipped (as a group) to identify "the wins that matter"?

 "template-expansion?"